-Are you a history lover?
-Perhaps you love all things related to science?
-Either way, visiting a museum as old as this one will definitely help you learn more about the city you plan on exploring.
+For History lovers, visiting a museum as old as this one will definitely help learn more about Oslo.

 The Natural History Museum at the University of Oslo is the largest and oldest museum of natural history in Norway.